zainezq/bookQuery/README.md

 - `BooksDatabaseServer.java`: The server's main class.
 - `BooksDatabaseService.java`: The service provider responsible for handling client requests.
 - `BooksDatabaseClient.java`: The client application with a JavaFX GUI.
+- `Credentials.java`: Contains the credentials for the database.

 ## How to Run

-To run the project, follow these steps:
+1. **Database Setup**:
-1. Set up the database by importing the `books.sql` file into your PostgreSQL database.
-To do this, open your PSQL shell, connect to the default port, enter your username and password.
-Then run the command:
+   - Import the `books.sql` file into your PostgreSQL database.
+   - Open your PSQL shell, connect to the default port, and enter your username and password.
+   - Run the following command:
+     ```
-` \i 'C:/Users/YourUsername/Downloads/books.sql' `
+     \i 'C:/Users/YourUsername/Downloads/books.sql'
+     ```
-changing as necessary to where you saved the books.sql
+   - Make sure to replace the file path with the actual location where you saved the `books.sql`.

+2. **Update Credentials**:
+   - Open the `Credentials.java` class.
-2. in the Credentials.java class, change the `USERNAME` and `PASSWORD` to the one you used in PSQL.
+   - Update the `USERNAME` and `PASSWORD` with the credentials you used in PostgreSQL.
+   - Ensure that your project includes JDBC for Java database connectivity.

+3. **Compile Java Files**:
-3. Compile the Java files.
+   - Compile the Java files in your project.

+4. **Start the Server**:
-4. Run the `BooksDatabaseServer.java` to start the server.
+   - Run the `BooksDatabaseServer.java` to start the server.

+5. **Launch the Client**:
-5. Run the `BooksDatabaseClient.java` to start the client application.
+   - Run the `BooksDatabaseClient.java` to start the client application.

+By following these steps, you'll successfully set up and run the project with JDBC for database interaction.

 ## Sample Outputs